Check out opportunities for young people to get involved, as well as a range of tools and resources for practitioners

 Somerset Youth Parliament upholds the core values of democracy, fairness, respect and equality within its membership Code of Conduct and Terms of reference.

-Many of our decision-making Boards include young people making decisions with senior leaders, including our annual Youth Board.
+Many of our decision-making Boards include young people making decisions with senior leaders, including our Youth Forum – which meets three times a year.

-Young people from across Somerset are encouraged to scrutinise Somerset’s services through a Youth-led Board.
+Young people from across Somerset are encouraged to scrutinise Somerset’s services through a Youth-led Forum.

-This helps Somerset deliver the best services for young people and meet the outcomes for the current plan for children, young people and families (CYPP).
+This helps Somerset deliver safe services for young people and meet the outcomes for the current plan for children, young people and families (CYPP).

 The CYPP was co-produced by young people, decision makers and our community partners throughout 2018 through a variety of consultation events and planning activities.